Designers, please take marketing 101

 Adidas jacket, ap9 silver pleated skirt, GNW tight, Harley Davidson booties, DIY belt, Festina watch, Moda International sweater (all own), and necklace c/o Wendy Mignot

-Adidas sweat pants, hounds tooth blazer, Isaac Mizareh turtleneck, and Harley Davidson booties (all own)
+Adidas sweat pants and hounds tooth blazer for an unmatched suit style, Isaac Mizareh turtleneck cashmere sweater, and Harley Davidson booties (all own)

 Two words: Forget it!